 This is a local plan emphasizing the interests of local water managers, policy makers, and affected stakeholders (see Section 3.1).
-This Plan was developed under and through a joint powers agreementmemorandum of agreement (JPAMOA) between the Partners and will be executed through an implementation joint powers agreement (JPA-{, see Appendix A).
+This Plan was developed under and through a memorandum of agreement (MOA) between the Partners and will be executed through an implementation joint powers agreement (JPA, see Appendix A).
 The partners will operate as a joint powers collaboration, pursuant to the authority contained in Minnesota Statutes Section 471.59.